One-time restructuring of stressed MSME accounts

 - It must be, however, tottering towards turning NPA or else, there is no reason for the lender to take a 5% hit and restructure.

-- It must be an MSME as per the revised definition of the MSMEs, satisfying the pre-eligibility conditions mentioned above.
+- It must be an MSME as defined in the MSMED Act, satisfying the prescribed pre-eligibility conditions.